Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 The `zb-imager` script will now build your zi image.

-The imager takes 15-20 minutes, or longer depending on the size of your file system.
+The imager takes 20 minutes or longer depending on the size of your file system.
 Once completed, the zi image and Private/Public key will be saved in `/etc/zymbit/zboot/update_artifacts/output/`.
 Keep your private key private.
-The zi image can be copied to either a local stoage device, such as a USB stick or a remote service accessible via HTTPS.
+The zi image can be copied to either a local storage device such as a USB stick or a remote server accessible via HTTPS.
 The public key file will be needed to load the zi image.

 Additional examples of zb-imager usage can be found here: [zb-imager usage](../utilities/zbimager)